Jeremy Piasecki: Early life

 Piasecki is from California but he was born in New York in 1978.
 He went to Corona del Mar High School in Newport Beach, CA.

 Piasecki owned ice cream shops in San Diego County and restaurant in Fallbrook, California for some time in the early 2000s.

 Playing career

 Swimming

 Piasecki swam for Irvine Novaquatics under coaches Dr. Dave Salo and Ken Lamont.
 He trained with Olympic gold medalists such as Jason Lezak, Amanda Beard, and Aaron Peirsol.
-While Piaseki swam at the high performance level, he succeeded in ocean competitions and extreme long distance rough water events in the mid 1990s.
+While Piaseki swam at the high performance level, he succeeded in ocean competitions and extreme long distance rough water events in the mid-1990s.
 He left competitive swimming by entering the Marine Corps.

 Water Polo

 Piaseci played water polo for a club team in Newport Beach, CA, where they medaled and the national championships.
 He then played for Corona del Mar High School in that same city.
 He later played for Orange Coast College, near Newport Beach.

-He then professionally played for a Budesliga B team, Vfl Sindelfingen, during 2010-2014.
+He then professionally played for a Bundesliga B team, Vfl Sindelfingen, during 2010–2014.
 He went on to finish his professional playing career for one year in Italy in 2015.